Last updated Mar. 14, 2023 by Charles Zemub

 You’ll have more success if you are flexible about where and when you go—for example, if anyone wants to swap with me for Tokyo in March 2020 instead of June 2021, that’s fine too.

 And don’t forget about Couchsurfing.
-It may not always have space available, but if there’s nothing else available, then there’s no harm in contacting hosts directly through their profiles on the site rather than waiting around until something opens up elsewhere first.
+It may not always have space available, but if nothing else is available, then there’s no harm in contacting hosts directly through their profiles on the site rather than waiting until something opens up elsewhere first.

 Try your luck with online travel communities and groups.